 Quaker Leadership Program

 The Quaker Leadership Program is designed to deepen the religious experience of Quaker students – and other interested students – and to train them in Quaker leadership.
-Once a week, the students involved in the Quaker Leadership Program – and there are between 25 and 40 of them! – meet for spiritual reflection, for discussion of Quaker history and Quaker literature, for introductions to Quaker business practices, and for just plain fellowship and fun.
+Once a week, the students involved in the Quaker Leadership Program meet for spiritual reflection, for discussion of Quaker history and Quaker literature, for introductions to Quaker business practices, and for just plain fellowship and fun.
 At other times during the year we attend and host conferences, workshops and retreats.
 The Westtown program has been modeled after the highly-successful Quaker Leadership Scholars Program at Guilford College (North Carolina).

 A Sampling of Past and Planned Quaker Leadership Program Activities: